minispooner/red-team-playground/README.md

 ## Want to Collaborate?
 1. Jump in the coversations on the Issues!
 Don't be shy :)
-2. Tip: run your ideas by the Issues threads before coding and creating PRs to avoid lost work
+2. Tip: run your ideas by the Issues threads before coding and creating PRs to avoid lost or duplicate work

 ## Planning